Department of Kinesiology

 Students with the Bachelor of Science in Health and Physical Education with teacher certification are eligible for certification to teach health and physical education, K-12.
 They also are qualified to coach both team and individual sports.
 Other potential career options are available in the fields of recreation, dance, or fitness.

-Students graduating in the fitness specialist concentration are prepared to conduct adult fitness programs, prescribe and administer exercise in settings such as hospitals, clinics, corporations, or community centers, and work as personal trainers.
+Students graduating as an Exercise Science Specialist are prepared to conduct adult fitness programs, prescribe and administer exercise in settings such as hospitals, clinics, corporations, or community centers, and work as personal trainers or strength and conditioning coaches.

 Students graduating in the pre-physical therapy concentration are prepared for entrance into a school of physical therapy.
 Physical therapy programs accept a limited number of students and are highly competitive – the student is encouraged to maintain a GPA of 3.0 or better while in this concentration.